-- 120. Although organisations can generally only send marketing texts or emails with specific consent, there is an exception to this rule for existing customers, known as the 'soft opt-in'.
-This means organisations can send marketing texts or emails if: - they have obtained the contact details in the course of a sale (or negotiations for a sale) of a product or service to that person; - they are only marketing their own similar products or services; and - they gave the person a simple opportunity to refuse or opt out of the marketing, both when first collecting the details and in every message after that. - 121.
+- 131. Although organisations can generally only send marketing texts or emails with specific consent, there is an exception to this rule for existing customers, known as the 'soft opt-in'.
+This means organisations can send marketing texts or emails if: - they have obtained the contact details in the course of a sale (or negotiations for a sale) of a product or service to that person; - they are only marketing their own similar products or services; and - they gave the person a simple opportunity to refuse or opt out of the marketing, both when first collecting the details and in every message after that. - 132.
 The texts or emails must be marketing products or services, which means that the soft opt-in exception can only apply to commercial marketing.
 Charities, political parties or other not-for-profit bodies will not be able to rely on the soft opt-in when sending campaigning texts or emails, even to existing supporters.
-In other words, texts or emails promoting the aims or ideals of an organisation can only be sent with specific consent.

-- 122. The contact details must be obtained directly from the individual.
-This means organisations cannot rely on a soft optin if they obtained a marketing list from a third party they will need specific consent.
-See the section on indirect (third party) consent for more on this. - 123.
+In other words, texts or emails promoting the aims or ideals of an organisation can only be sent with specific consent. - 133.
+The contact details must be obtained directly from the individual by the organisation who wishes to engage in the marketing and the marketing must be in relation to that organisation's similar products and services.
+Therefore the soft opt-in can only be relied upon by the organisation that collected the contact details.
+This means organisations cannot rely on a soft opt-in if they obtained a marketing list from a third party they will need specific consent.
+See the section on indirect (third party) consent for more on this. - 134.
 The customer does not actually have to have bought anything to trigger the soft opt-in.
 It is enough if 'negotiations for a sale' took place.
 This means that the customer should have actively expressed an interest in buying an organisation's products or services for example, by requesting a quote, or asking for more details of what it offers.
 There must be some sort of express communication: